 Hardcover.
 NY, W.W.
 Norton & Company, 1st, 2021, Book: Very Good, Dust Jacket: Very Good, Hardcover in a bright, unclipped dust jacket.
 The astrobiologist Theo Byrne searches for life throughout the cosmos while single-handedly raising his unusual nine-year-old, Robin, following the death of his wife.
 Robin is a warm, kind boy who spends hours painting elaborate pictures of endangered animals.
 Hes also about to be expelled from third grade for smashing his friend in the face.
 As his son grows more troubled, Theo hopes to keep him off psychoactive drugs.
 He learns of an experimental neurofeedback treatment to bolster Robins emotional control, one that involves training the boy on the recorded patterns of his mothers brain With its soaring descriptions of the natural world, its tantalizing vision of life beyond, and its account of a father and sons ferocious love, Bewilderment marks Richard Powers' most intimate and moving novel.
 At its heart lies the question: How can we tell our children the truth about this beautiful, imperiled planet?
 Powers' thirteenth novel, his first since winning the 2019 Pulitzer Prize for Fiction for his novel The Overstory.
 BEWILDERMENT was shortlisted for the 2021 Booker Prize.
 Clean copy.

 Hardcover.
-NY, Grosset & Dunlap, reprint, Book: Very Good, Dust Jacket: Good, Hardcover, light blue cloth with dark blue lettering, in a bright dust jacket with light edgewear, chipping, 323 pages.
-Rear dj lists to Wild Horse Mesa.
-Small name on front fly leaf, otherwise clean.
+NY, Grosset & Dunlap, reprint, Book: Very Good, Dust Jacket: Good, Hardcover, blue cloth with black lettering in a bright dust jacket with edgewear and chipping, 309 pages.
+Rear dj lists to Betty Zane.
+Name on front fly leaf, otherwise clean.

 Softcover.
 Berkeley CA, Oneiric Press, reprint, 1977, Book: Very Good, Dust Jacket: None, Softcover, 222 pages.
 Wilson has blended H.P.
 Lovecraft's dark vision with his own revolutionary philosophy and unique narrative powers to produce a stunning, high-tension story of vaulting imagination.
 A professor makes a horrifying discovery while excavating a sinister archeological site.
 For over 200 years, mind parasites have been lurking in the deepest layers of human consciousness, feeding on human life force and steadily gaining a foothold on the planet.
 Now they threaten humanity's extinction.
 Clean copy.